 YOU’RE NEVER TOO RICH TO BE A CRIMINAL

 “No Man’s Land” is unevenly good – that is, when it’s good, it’s good; and when it’s not so good, it, well, stinks.
-In any case, it is a watchable film and although I’d like to say about Charlie Sheen here what I did in my review of “Good Advice:” I don’t believe this film would have been better off with another actor.
+In any case, it is a watchable film and although I’d have to say about Charlie Sheen here what I did in my review of “Good Advice:” I don’t believe this film would have been better off with another actor.
 Sheen is competent here and that’s all that’s necessary.

 In “No Man’s Land,” the cops are investigating a car theft and high-end chop shop racket run by Sheen, who plays “Ted Varrick.”
 One undercover officer has been killed investigating Sheen and now the lieutenant in charge has recruited D.B.
-Sweeney, who plays “Officer Benjy Taylor,” because he’s a rookie and “won’t act like a cop.”
+Sweeney, who plays “Officer Benjamin ‘Benjy’ Taylor,” because he’s a rookie and “won’t act like a cop.”

-At first Sweeney doesn’t believe Sheen is involved because he doesn’t believe that such a rich guy would turn to crime (much less murder) but soon finds differently as Sheen truly enjoys stealing cars – but only one kind (he says to Sweeney after looking at a Lamborghini, “Italian trash … I only steal Porsches.”).
+At first Sweeney doesn’t believe Sheen is involved because he doesn’t believe that such a rich guy would turn to crime – much less murder – but soon finds differently as Sheen truly enjoys stealing cars, but only one kind.
+He says to Sweeney after looking at a Lamborghini, “Italian trash … I only steal Porsches.”

-Lara Harris plays “Ann Varrick” and is Sheen’s sister here and almost instantly becomes the love interest of Sweeney.
+- Lara Harris plays “Ann Varrick” and is Sheen’s sister here and almost instantly becomes the love interest of Sweeney.
 She doesn’t know about her brother’s dark side and is the one who finds out that Sweeney is an undercover cop.
-Harris is smooth in this low-key role and while she doesn’t elevate the character to equal Sweeney and Sheen, she does a good job with the material.
+Harris is quiet and smooth in this low-key role and while she doesn’t elevate the character to equal Sweeney and Sheen, she does a good job with the material.
 She has also been in “The Fisher King,” “Mannequin” (click here for my review) and “Demolition Man” with Sylvester Stallone and Wesley Snipes (click here for my review).

 - An Oscar nominee (really, but not for this one), Randy Quaid plays “Lt.
-Vincent Bracey” he’s out to get who killed his friend at the beginning of the film.
-Quaid is really good here as the tough cop and supervisor who almost from the first realizes that Sweeney is getting too personally involved with Sheen.
+Vincent Bracey” and he’s out to get who killed his friend at the beginning of the film.
+Quaid is solid here as the tough cop and supervisor who almost from the first realizes that Sweeney is getting too personally involved with Sheen.
 Quaid isn’t as good here as he was in “The Long Riders” (click here for my review), but he does a lot with not much screen time.
 He was also in “National Lampoon’s Vacation” and its “Christmas” sequel (click here for my review and I won’t mention another knockoff that takes place in Las Vegas) as well as “Independence Day.”
 He won his nomination for the exceptional “The Last Detail” (it had two other nominations) with Jack Nicholson and Carol Kane and he is a Golden Globe winner for “LBJ: The Early Years” and nominee for “The Last Detail” and the TV production of “Elvis” from 2005.